storesafe/cordova-sqlite-storage/README.md

 ## Status

 - [Available at PhoneGap build](https://build.phonegap.com/plugins/2097)
-- SQLCipher integration is not supported by this project, to be supported in a separate project.

 ## Announcements

+- [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android & iOS is now supported by [brodysoft / Cordova-sqlcipher-adaptor](https://github.com/brodysoft/Cordova-sqlcipher-adaptor)
 - New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup
 - Pre-populated databases support for Android & iOS is now integrated, usage described below
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)

 ## Highlights

-- Works with Cordova 3.x tooling and [Available at PhoneGap build](https://build.phonegap.com/plugins/2097)
+- Works with Cordova 3.x tooling and [available at PhoneGap build](https://build.phonegap.com/plugins/2097)
 - Drop-in replacement for HTML5 SQL API, the only change should be `window.openDatabase()` --> `sqlitePlugin.openDatabase()`
 - Failure-safe nested transactions with batch processing optimizations
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):